University of Waterloo: Co-operative education

-The William M. Tatham Centre is the home of the Centre for Career Action office, where resources such as resume critiques, mock interviews, and networking advice are available.

-WaterlooWorks is the university's official job board, on which over 7000 employers post available positions.
-Most positions on WaterlooWorks are in Canada, although international job listings from employers based in the United States, France, Germany, Hong Kong, Japan, South Korea, and other countries have also been placed on WaterlooWorks.
-The United States is the most common destination for international work terms.
-In addition to using WaterlooWorks, students may pursue their own external job search, or found their own company, to receive their co-op credit.

-Reputation
+Rankings and reputation

+The 2024 QS World University Rankings ranked the university 115th in the world and fifth in Canada.
+The 2024 Times Higher Education World University Rankings placed Waterloo 158 in the world and 7 in Canada, and between 126 and 150 in its 2023 World Reputation Rankings.
+In the U.S. News & World Report 2022–23 ranking, the university placed 191st in the world, and eighth in Canada, tied with the University of Ottawa.
 In the 2022 Academic Ranking of World Universities, the university ranked 151–200 in the world and 7–8 in Canada.
-The 2023 QS World University Rankings ranked the university 154th in the world and seventh in Canada.
-The 2023 Times Higher Education World University Rankings placed Waterloo 201–250 in the world and 8–10 in Canada.
-In the U.S. News & World Report 2022–23 ranking, the university placed 191st in the world, and eighth in Canada, tied with the University of Ottawa.

 In terms of national rankings, Maclean's 2023 university rankings ranked Waterloo third in the magazine's comprehensive university category.
 The university also placed second in Maclean's 2023 reputational survey of Canadian universities.

 The university also placed in a number of rankings that evaluated a graduate's employment prospects.
 In QS's 2022 graduate employability ranking, Waterloo ranked 24th in the world, and second in Canada.
 In the Times Higher Education 2022 graduate employability ranking, Waterloo was ranked 191st in the world, and ninth in Canada.
 In an employability survey published by The New York Times in October 2011, when CEOs and chairpersons were asked to select the top universities which they recruited from, the university placed 108th in the world, and seventh in Canada.
 In 2014, a study from Riviera Partners found that the University of Waterloo had the third-most hired undergraduate candidates in Silicon Valley.
 In 2016, Startup Compass found that University of Waterloo alumni were the second-most frequently hired in small and medium-sized companies in Silicon Valley.
 Dr. Steven Woods, engineering director at Google in Canada, said in 2013 that "the University of Waterloo is one of Google's largest three or four recruiting universities year-over-year [worldwide], along with MIT and Carnegie Mellon."
 In 2014, Business Insider found via LinkedIn data that the University of Waterloo has the fourth-most alumni working at Facebook, and the third-most alumni working at Amazon.